I. Outlook

 - Escrow Contract

 The escrow contract is a core component of the Firefish protocol.
-It allows Bitcoin collateral to be locked in a specific address, with further operations on the collateral only permitted when the following conditions are met:
+It allows Bitcoin collateral to be locked at a specific address, with further operations on the collateral only possible when the following conditions are met:

 - When specific conditions are met (e.g., loan repayment)